Organization of the New York City Police Department: Anti-Crime Unit

-Anti-Crime Unit was a unit that is located in all precincts, transit districts (TD), and housing police service areas (PSA).
-These officers perform patrol services work in their respective command.
-They are generally tasked differently from a typical uniformed patrol unit.
-Unlike uniformed patrol units whose main goal is to provide a visible presence in the streets in an effort to deter crime, Anti-Crime Unit specializes in undercover operations and tries to avoid detection in an effort to spot criminals during criminal activity in order to arrest them.
-Anti-Crime officers, unlike patrol units, are not required to handle typical radio runs, such as accidents, disputes, and general policing calls that uniformed officers are called on for a majority of their jobs.
-Anti-Crime officers are typically tasked with finding felony suspects, such as those possessing weapons, or committing recurring crimes in the area.
-If a certain crime is spiking in an area, such as burglary, Anti-Crime officers will be tasked with finding those responsible, usually through following the suspects.
-They are proactive rather than reactive.
+Anti-Crime Unit was a unit that was located in all precincts, transit districts (TD), and housing police service areas (PSA).
+These officers performed patrol services work in their respective command.
+They were generally tasked differently from a typical uniformed patrol unit.
+Unlike uniformed patrol units whose main goal is to provide a visible presence in the streets in an effort to deter crime, Anti-Crime Unit specialized in undercover operations and tried to avoid detection in an effort to spot criminals during criminal activity in order to arrest them.
+Anti-Crime officers, unlike patrol units, were not required to handle typical radio runs, such as accidents, disputes, and general policing calls that uniformed officers are called on for a majority of their jobs.
+Anti-Crime officers were typically tasked with finding felony suspects, such as those possessing weapons, or committing recurring crimes in the area.
+If a certain crime was spiking in an area, such as burglary, Anti-Crime officers were tasked with finding those responsible.
+They were proactive rather than reactive.

-To find street criminals it is important for Anti-Crime officers to not be easily spotted.
-Anti-Crime officers therefore typically wear plainclothes that match the clothing common to the area.
-They will always patrol in unmarked vehicles, that cannot be identified at first glance.
-Some vehicles are simply street appearance editions of standard police vehicles such as the Ford Crown Victoria, Chevrolet Impala, and Ford Taurus.
-However, they can also use vehicles that are not typically vehicles used by law enforcement, including Honda Accords, Jeep Cherokees, and others.
-These officers sometimes work in uniform depending on the nature of their assignment.
+Anti-Crime officers typically wore plainclothes that matched the clothing common to the area.
+They patrolled in unmarked vehicles such as the Ford Crown Victoria, Chevrolet Impala, and Ford Taurus.
+However, they also used vehicles that were not typical vehicles used by law enforcement, including Honda Accords, Jeep Cherokees, and others.
+These officers sometimes worked in uniform depending on the nature of their assignment.

 In the past, Anti-Crime functions were conducted by the citywide Street Crimes Unit.
-However, after several police-involved shootings and notoriety for its aggressive tactics, it was disbanded and replaced by Anti-Crime units that serve the same purpose but fall under the command of the special operations sergeants, lieutenants, or captains in their respective precincts.
+However, after several police-involved shootings and notoriety for its aggressive tactics, it was disbanded and replaced by Anti-Crime units that served the same purpose but fell under the command of the special operations sergeants, lieutenants, or captains in their respective precincts.
 The anti-crime units were disbanded in 2020.
 The 600 cops would be transferred to Detective Bureau and Neighborhood Policing.

-Eric Adams, mayor-elect of New York City, pledged to reinstate the unit in 2021 to deal with the city's rising problem of gun violence.
+Eric Adams, mayor-elect of New York City, pledged to reinstate the unit in 2021 to deal with the city's rising problem of gun violence.Once Adams became Mayor in January 2022, he reestablished the unit but under a different name, called the Neighborhood Safety Team (NST).
+These teams were set up in 30 precincts with the highest crime rates in the city.
+NST officers wear specialized uniforms and police body cams unlike their predecessors in the Anti-Crime Unit.

 Technical Assistance Response Unit

 Established in 1998 under the name "TARU", it was formerly known as the Tech Services Unit, originally established in 1972.

-Commanding Officer of Technical Assistance Response Unit (TARU): ?

 The Technical Assistance Response Unit (TARU) provides investigative technical equipment and tactical support to all bureaus within the department.
 In addition, they also provide assistance to other city, state, and federal agencies.
 The unit also deals with several forms of computer forensics.
 The unit is based in NYPD headquarters at One Police Plaza.